2007 Norwegian Second Division

 The 2007 2. divisjon was the third highest football league for men in Norway.

 26 games were played in 4 groups, with 3 points given for wins and 1 for draws.
 Nybergsund, Hødd, Sandnes Ulf and Alta were promoted to the First Division.
-Number twelve, thirteen and fourteen were relegated to the 3. divisjon.
-The winning teams from each of the 24 groups in the 3. divisjon each faced a winning team from another group in a playoff match, resulting in 12 playoff winners which were promoted to the 2. divisjon.
+Teams ranked 12th, 13th, and 14th were relegated to the 3. divisjon.
+The winning teams from each of the 24 groups in the 3. divisjon each faced a winning team from another group in a playoff match, resulting in 12 playoff winners which were promoted to the 2.
+Project x was a great film.